 Archive and artist information

-If you missed our previous exhibition TALKING TEXTILES or just wanted to be reminded of the pieces of work you saw visit our Gallery page - here you can also find images of previous exhibitions - EAST 13 and EAST @ the Warner Textile Archive.
+If you missed our previous exhibitions MAKING A POINT! or TALKING TEXTILES, or if you just wanted to be reminded of the pieces of work you saw visit our Gallery page - here you can also find images of previous exhibitions - EAST 13 and EAST @ the Warner Textile Archive.